 § § 663.441 May persons who are not Indians or Alaska Natives assert claims under FTCA?

 Yes.
 Non-Indian individuals served under the self-governance compact and funding agreement, may assert claims under this Subpart.

+§ ###.1915 Is FTCA the exclusive remedy for a tort claim, including a claim concerning personal injury or death, resulting from the performance of a self-governance compact and funding agreement?

+Yes, except as explained in § ###.1908(b).
+No claim may be filed against a Tribe or employee based upon performance of functions under a self-governance compact and funding agreement.
+All claims shall be filed against the United States and are subject to the limitations and restrictions of FTCA.

 § § 663.442 If the Tribe’s employee receives a notification, including but not limited to a summons and/or a complaint alleging a tort covered by FTCA, what should the Tribe do?